scylladb/sphinx-scylladb-theme/docs/source/index.rst

   :icon: fa fa-clipboard
   :class: my-box

-  Contains examples of all kinds of syntax one can use in ScyllaDB docs.
+  Contains example pages and components one can use in ScyllaDB docs.
-  Serves as a showcase, playground and test cases for the theme.

 .. topic-box::
   :title: Contribute